Reyhaneesmailizadeh/SLOTMFound/README.md

 ```
 3. Start fine-tuning.
 A fine-tuned checkpoint will be saved during training.

-Fine-tuning ThickFound on your own unlabeled data:
+Fine-tuning TMFound on your own unlabeled data:
 ```
 #Code from https://github.com/rmaphoh/RETFound_MAE with minor changes
 %%shell